roidrage/paperplanes/_posts/2012-7-5-six-ish-months-of-ebook-sales-riak-handbook.md

 working on by signing up.
 That's what eventually pushed me over the edge to hit send.

-The newsletter helped a lot, so did the blog posts and other blog posts following over time.
+The newsletter helped a lot, so did the initial blog posts and other blog posts following over time.
 Regularly writing and publishing something related to the book, related to Riak, being helpful on IRC and on the Riak mailing list made a difference too.
 It got people curious about the book.
 That's the first step.
-I need to work on the second step.
+I need to work on the second step, taking the customer from there.

 As a last thought, the best kind of marketing you can get is word of mouth.
 Great, sincere and personal customer support goes a long way.
 If someone has a